Sniffy2019/Deep-State-weekender/README.md

 <a name="Pro"></a>
  * ### Project Goals

-   The project is a drop flyer that allows the festival goer to select tickets for the displayed event.
-Also there are external links that show other festivals, and the external limks disply videos of festivals and other media outlets.
+   The project is to create an interactive drop flyer that allows the festival goer to select tickets for the displayed event.
+Also there are external links that show other festivals, and the external links disply videos of festivals and other media outlets.
 There is also a Playlist and a map section.
 All of these are explain is the user goals and features sections.